-Who hasn’t heard of those paradise beaches in Algarve?
-All shades of blue, stunning rock cliffs, bracing air, furious waves & surfing fun, delicious seafood… This place was on my travel bucket list for a while and now it´s finally getting crossed out.
+Who hasn’t heard of those paradise beaches in Algarve?!
+All shades of blue, stunning rock cliffs, bracing air, delicious seafood, furious waves & surfing fun … This place was on my travel bucket list for a while and now it´s finally getting crossed out.
 Even though our visit was short – in two days we managed to make the most of our time in Portugal!
-So here’s what you can´t miss…
+Heading to Algarve?!
+Let´s talk about places you can´t miss…

 Carvoeiro was our first stop on the road after crossing the Spanish/Portuguese border.
 It´s a lovely small village with a nice coastal area.
-There are some gorgeous places to visit nearby, like Benagil Caves, Marinha Beach, Algar Seco, but we decided to stop there on our way back to Spain… Therefore, after having lunch in Carvoeiro, we headed to Sagres.
+Plus there are some gorgeous places to visit nearby, like Benagil Caves, Marinha Beach, Algar Seco… After having lunch in Carvoeiro (p.s.what a seafood they have…), we headed to Sagres.

 The Carvoeiro Beach